Last update: 17.05.2017. Added images and recommended resource links.

 It is notable for its rugged design.
 It’s built to last for years on end, withstanding the harsh marine fishing environment in the process.
 The 7-inch color LCD monitor never loses its luster.

 CHIRP sonar sends a continuous sweep of sound energy in different frequencies for the most accurate mapping possible.
-It comes with both down-view and side-view for even more accuracy.
+It comes with both down-view and side-view for more accuracy.

 Another notable feature is the built-in GPS.
 The high-sensitivity unit means you always know exactly where you are.